danielsundermeier/knowledge/leben/zufriedenheit.md

 > "Paradise on earth is to work all day alone in anticipation of an evening in interesting company." - Ian McEwan

+> "Psychologist Tim Kasser shows in his research that time affluence is a consistent predictor of well-being, whereas material affluence is not.
+Time affluence is the feeling that one has sufficient time to pursue activities that are personally meaningful, to reflect, to engage in leisure." - Tal Ben-Shahar

 ## Aufblühen

 Aufblühen bedeutet in der Positiven Psychologie ein erfülltes Leben zu führen.
 Wir erreichen es, indem wir unsere Stärken zum Wohle anderer einsetzen.